 The reason for there to be no deductions for child support payments can be explained in an example.
 Say, for instance, that an individual decided to buy his/her child a gift at the mall.
-The giving of that gift is not written off on his/her individual income tax return, and the gift itself is not considered taxable income on the part of the recipient.
+The giving of that gift is not written off on his/her individual income tax return, and the gift itself is not considered taxable income by the recipient.
 The IRS views child support payments in a similar light.

 Are There Deductions Available At All?

-Depending on the custody agreement, it is possible that one may be able to claim the child as a dependent.
+One may claim the child as a dependent, depending on the custody agreement.
 However, this arrangement depends on who is the custodial parent.
 The IRS allows one parent to claim the child in question as a dependent on a tax return, but they assume that the parent will be the custodial parent.
 If the non-custodial parent wishes to claim the child on his/her return, then the custodial parent will have to give written permission to be passed along with the non-custodial parent’s tax return.

 In addition, the IRS allows alimony payments to be deducted by both the payer and recipient, but this only applies to divorces that occurred on or before December 31, 2018.
 Anyone who divorced after this date is not allowed to deduct alimony payments.